Lykegenes/Lykegenes.github.io/_posts/2015-12-13-make-a-hashsum-in-command-line.md

 ---
 title:  "Make a hashsum using command line"
 date:   2015-12-13 15:00:00
-description: Make a hashsum using command line
+description: Make a SHA 256 hashsum of a string in command line
 ---